-Israel suspends evacuation of patients via Rafah crossing: Red Crescent
+Israeli attacks on Gaza kill 21 in one of deadliest days since ‘ceasefire’

 While the killings have played out in Gaza, Israeli forces have also carried out attacks in the occupied West Bank.

-Saeed Na’el al-Sheikh, a 24-year-old Palestinian man, was shot and killed by Israeli forces on Tuesday night during a raid on the city of Jericho, in the east of the occupied West Bank, Wafa news agency reported.
+Saeed Na’el al-Sheikh, a 24-year-old Palestinian man, was shot and killed by Israeli forces on Tuesday night during a raid on the city of Jericho in the eastern West Bank, the Palestinian news agency Wafa reported.

-Six more Palestinians were wounded in other attacks, including three who were shot, two who were beaten up by Israeli soldiers and a woman who was run over by a military vehicle.
+Six more Palestinians were wounded in other attacks: Three who were shot, two who were beaten by Israeli soldiers and a woman who was run over by a military vehicle.